37 Best Things To Do In Florence, Italy

 Situated in Piazza Duomo, the Duomo religious complex is home to the Cattedrale de Santa Maria del Fiore, Florence’s Cathedral.

-Il Duomo is the third largest church in the world after St. Peter’s in Rome and St. Paul’s in London, and it was the largest church in Europe after its completion in 1412.
-Needless to say, visiting is one of the unmissable things to do in Florence you really should not miss!
+Il Duomo is the third largest church in the world after St. Peter’s in Rome and St. Paul’s in London.
+It was the largest church in Europe after its completion in 1412.
+Needless to say, visiting is one of the unmissable things to do in Florence.

-The building we see today is the result of 170 years of work from artists and architects.
-The exterior decoration is produced from white marble from Carrara, green from Prato, and red from Siena – an impressive and precious design aspect.
+The building we see today is the result of 170 years of work by artists and architects.
+The exterior decoration is made from white marble from Carrara, green from Prato, and red from Siena—an impressive and precious design aspect.

 It is also the richest church in Italy in terms of stained glass windows, boasting 55 windows depicting religious stories and imagery.
 Dedicated to the Santa Maria del Fiore, the Virgin of the Flower, it is an allusion to the lily, the symbol of the city of Florence.